Jubiar01/biar-fca/SECURITY.md

 ### Security Best Practices for Users

-When using ws3-fca, follow these security best practices:
+When using biar-fca, follow these security best practices:

 #### 1. Protect Your Credentials